JieningLi/book-api-express-mocha-chai/README.md

 # Build a RESTful API with express js with Mocha/Chai testing

-This book API has full CRUD operation on a MongoDB.
+This book API has a full CRUD operation on a MongoDB database.

 ## Tools used in this application